Submissions

 Papers may be rejected, but authors are allowed to resubmit them, provided that significant improvements have been made.
 Resubmissions will be treated as new submissions.

-II.
-File formats
+2. File formats

 Prepare the text in Microsoft Word (.docx).